hdarjus/exams.mylearn/README.md

 Dependencies:

 -   `libxml2`: found on popular Linux distros and in Rtools by default
 -   `pandoc`: gets installed by `R` during installation
 -   `R`: a recent version
+-   on Windows: Rtools
 -   popular `R` packages: installed automatically

 The question import functionality might have to be turned on by your MyLearn support team.